by PAO Development Committee

 - allow participants to share their experiences with adoption and/or implementation of the international standards in the SMOs, regardless of the development stage of the organization and IFAC membership status; and

-- familiarize all participants with the SMO Progress Reports (SPRs) and allow them to consider the responsibilities, adoption status, and current priorities for one or more SMOs in their own jurisdiction.
+- familiarize all participants with the Dashboard Reports and allow them to consider the responsibilities, adoption status, and current priorities for one or more SMOs in their own jurisdiction.

 Following a presentation from IFAC staff, PAO Development Committee members, observers, and guests split into three groups to focus on three different SMO aspects: